rappo-ai/rasa/docs/docs/reference/rasa/nlu/classifiers/keyword_intent_classifier.md

 class KeywordIntentClassifier(IntentClassifier)
 ```

-Intent classifier using simple keyword matching.
+Intent classifier looking for keyword matches in the training examples
+with the ability to customise the match condition, and override an existing
+classification if a keyword intent is misclassified by any prior NLU classifier.

-The classifier takes a list of keywords and associated intents as an input.
+The classifier takes a list of keywords, match conditions and associated intents
-An input sentence is checked for the keywords and the intent is returned.
+as an input.
+An input sentence is checked for the matching keyword and the intent
+is returned.

+If the input sentence is pre-classified with an intent marked with keyword_intent
+metadata flag, the prior intent classification by an nlu classifier will be
+cleared.

 #### persist